 If you’ve ever been in charge of getting 20 busy people on a video conference call, you know it’s a challenge — even when everyone’s in the same time zone.
 When you add in the complicated nature of a distributed team, it’s almost impossible.

-When people spend all their time in video calls, they have no room in their schedule to get “deep work” done.
-Instead, they’re hopping from meeting to meeting, many of which may not be essential to their primary responsibilities.
+When people spend all their time in video calls, they have no bandwidth in their schedule to get “deep work” done.
+Instead, they’re hopping from meeting to online meeting, many of which may not be essential to their primary responsibilities.

 When you leverage Loom every day, people can make progress on the work they need to complete.
 Instead of feeling at the mercy of their schedule, they can set aside time to watch looms (and speed them up) to move through the information at their own pace.